Additional information you may find helpful, but they are not listed individually on this page.

 Effective July 15, 2013 Charter Communications has converted to a digital broadcast signal in the residence halls.
 Analog TV's will no longer receive a TV signal without a Charter Communications converter box.
 A TV with a Q Qam tuner is required to receive the digital signal.
 TV's manufactured after 2006 should have a Q Qam tuner.
 For TV's manufactured in 2006 and before, the resident will need to verify if it has the Q Qam tuner.

-If a converter box is required, it is available from Charter Communications for $5.99 per month.
+If a converter box is required, it is available from Charter Communications for a monthly fee.

 More television/stereo cable information...